telerik/kendo-ui-core/docs/controls/charts/data-binding.md

 > **Important**
 >
 > All series must contain the same number of points.
-If there is a different number of points in the `series.categoryField` groups must be used instead of `categoryAxis.field`.
+If there is a different number of points in the `series.categoryField`,use groups instead of `categoryAxis.field`.

 The example below demonstrates a grouped chart with different number of points in the groups.